PJM Glossary

 Customer Account

-PJM accounts are one or multiple accounts belonging to a single PJM member allowing the member to separate transactional activity and PJM business tool access.
+One or multiple accounts belonging to a single PJM member that allow the member to separate transactional activity and PJM business tool access.
 When a PJM member chooses to set up multiple accounts, these are often referred to as subaccounts.
 If a member creates separate accounts, PJM settlements calculations, invoicing and reporting would follow based on the activity in each account, though financial settlement is still accomplished through a single net payment to or from the member for each invoice period.
 Each account has a unique account name, account short name and account numerical identifier.

 D